Erix-F5R/Flashcard-Python/README.md

 This two part program webscrapes from wiktionary.org to build Anki flashcards that quiz the user on french noun genders.

-Using python and the BeautifulSoup4 library, this program first constructs a dictionary from <a href="https://fr.wiktionary.org/wiki/Wiktionnaire:Liste_de_1750_mots_fran%C3%A7ais_les_plus_courants">a list of common french words.</a>
+Using python and the BeautifulSoup4 library, this program first constructs a dictionary or nouns from <a href="https://fr.wiktionary.org/wiki/Wiktionnaire:Liste_de_1750_mots_fran%C3%A7ais_les_plus_courants">a list of common french words.</a>

 Then it grabs the gender and english translations for each word from <a href="https://fr.wiktionary.org">fr.wikitionary.org</a> via a request using the Wikimedia API.